richardschneider/bridge/README.md

 ## Getting started

-bridge.JS is available for both node.js and the browser
+**bridge.js** is available for both node.js and the browser.
+Most modern browsers are supported.
+If you want to know if your browser is compatible, run the [online test suite](https://rawgit.com/richardschneider/bridge/master/test/index.html).

 ### Node